neil-jay/lyrics-with-joyful-lips/hymn-lyrics/common-hymns.md

 For you alone are the Holy One, you alone are the Lord<br />
 You alone are the Most High, Jesus Christ,<br />
-wit the Holy Spirit in the glory of God the Father.<br />
+with the Holy Spirit in the glory of God the Father.<br />

 Amen.